 - WordPress connector tools

 To remove a connector tool, see Delete a tool registry.
 Removing a connector tool disables it for the entire organization.
-Users who have already authenticated with the tool lose access immediately, and the connector tile no longer appears on the Connectors tab.
+Users who have already authenticated with the tool lose access immediately, and the connector tile no longer displays on the Connectors tab.

 For Opal users